PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 ![](../assets/computer-networks/httpReq.png)

-HTTP requests are written in ordinary ASCII test.
+HTTP requests are written in ordinary ASCII text.
 __Request Line__
 - the method field
 - the URL field